1964 Danish Cup final: Analysis

 Based on the two team's previous merits in the cup tournament and their present league standings, the last three season's reigning Danish league champions Esbjerg fB were regarded as favorites to win the cup title against Danish 2nd Division club Odense KFUM by various newspapers.
 Both teams were located in second place in their respective leagues at this point, having only lost one game each in the spring season.
 Esbjerg fB had twice before (in 1957 and 1962) reached the cup final, losing on both occasions and at the same time not scoring any goals.
 In contrast, this season's final was Odense KFUM's first appearance and their first season in which they had been among the final eight remaining teams in the competition.
 The two sides had previously never met each other in the domestic cup competition and only twice before in a competitive league match, which was during the third-tier's 1939–40 season.
-KFUM became the third team, competing in a league below the Danish 1st Division, to quality for the final, and the third Odense-based team in a row to play in the final, after neighboring clubs B 1909 (in 1962) and B 1913 (in 1963).
+KFUM became the third team, competing in a league below the Danish 1st Division, to quality for the final, and the third Odense-based consecutive team to play in the final, after neighboring clubs B 1909 (in 1962) and B 1913 (in 1963).